jackyjsy/CVPR21Chal-SLR/readme.md

    b.
 Copy all the test results to ensemble folder and rename them as their modality names.

    c.
-Ensemble GCN results from joint, bone, joint motion, bone motion streams in gcn/ .
+Ensemble SL-GCN results from joint, bone, joint motion, bone motion streams in gcn/ .

         python ensemble_wo_val.py; python ensemble_finetune.py